US Police Officer – Basketball Cop Game Changer Story

 The term game-changer is a sports term that was adopted by the business community.

 According to Wikipedia – Bobby White.
-Robert “Bobby” White, often nicknamed the Basketball Cop, is an American US police officer from Gainesville, Florida who is a member of the Gainesville Police Department (GPD).
+Robert “Bobby” White, often nicknamed the Basketball Cop, is an American US police officer from Gainesville, Florida, a member of the Gainesville Police Department (GPD).

 As of 2016, White has held his position for eight years.